adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ```

 Pay special attention when your class is defined in a namespace, as you should
-define your test fixtures and tests in the same namespace if you want them to
+define your out fixtures and tests in the same namespace if you want them to
 be friends of your class.
 For example, if the code to be tested looks like:

 ```